bentruyman/clone/README.md

 ```

 The above command clones the `bentruyman/quick-clone` repository into
-`~/Development/src/github.com/bentruyman/quick-clone`, then `cd` into that
+`~/Development/src/github.com/bentruyman/quick-clone`, then opens your preferred
-directory.
+editor in the cloned directory.

 Both `git+ssh` and `https` URLs work: